bouvdog/CfNA/README.md

 Given that most of the terrain on the map is clear, you could extend this to terrian 'in' the hex as well.

+Hexes are represented internally using the cube coordinate syntax as described in redblobgames link above.

 ### Units